betterscientificsoftware/bssw.io/Site/Categories/Performance.md

 --->

 - **Cloud Computing:**
 A computing paradigm that makes extensive use of virtualization and containerization to execute workloads in an elastic, on-demand manner (compare with the queue-based mechanisms typically used in high-performance computing environments).
-Cloud computing platforms are widely availble as commercial offerings as well as in any institutional settings.
+Cloud computing platforms are widely available as commercial offerings as well as in any institutional settings.
 Scientific uses of cloud computing are common, especially for low- to moderate-scale computing needs.

 <!---
     - [Exploring Containers for Research Software](../Articles/ShortArticles/ContainersForResearchSw.md)